Ohio Valley Dog Owners, Inc.

 Protecting dogs, dog owners and our neighbors

-OVDO supports the National Animal Interest Alliance & is the AKC dog legislation federation for Ohio.
+OVDO supports the National Animal Interest Alliance and is the AKC dog legislation federation for Ohio.

 The US Department of Agriculture plans a change to the Animal Welfare Regulations that will bring Internet commercial retail puppy sellers under federal supervision.
 The proposal has unintended consequences: it also places federal inspectors in the homes of show, performance, and working dog breeders who raise a few litters each year.
 Both NAIA and AKC have analyzed the draft proposal and offered alternatives that would exempt these small-time breeders who produce occasional litters of puppies in their efforts to maintain breed characteristics and behaviors and provide healthy pets for families while still protecting breeding stock in commercial operations.
 See the NAIA comment; the AKC resource page, and the collection of more than 15,000 USDA comments.